Never give up, even if the world is against you. [We] celebrate every moment in our son’s life, even if it’s his last.

 How has MSD affected your children?

-Mikail was born a perfectly healthy boy.
-At 1 year and 1 month, he began walking by himself, but his walking was not confident.
+Mikhail was born a perfectly healthy boy.
+At one year and one month old, he began walking on his own, but his walking was not confident.
 He constantly fell, from one side to the other, but the doctors didn’t pay any attention to that at the beginning.
 At that age, he understood different animal sounds.
-At 1 year and 6 months, he became interested in the alphabet.
+At a year and six months old, he became interested in the alphabet.
 He learned almost all of them, and spoke a few words.
-After 2 years old, he attended preschool.
+After two years old, he attended preschool.
 At this time, he frequently became sick with viral infections.
-Frequently, his temperature would rise to 40 degrees C (104 degrees F) and his ears hurt often.
-Because of this, we needed to take our child out of preschool.
+Often, his temperature would rise to 40 degrees C (104 degrees F), accompanied by pain in his ears.
+Because of this, we needed to take him out of preschool.
 At this time, Misha didn’t learn anything new.
-The child had stopped developing.
+Mikhail had stopped developing.
 He became uninterested in the environment around him.
 He got tired very quickly.
-By the age of 3, the child stopped walking, and lost the ability to talk and make sounds. (this part is a bit confusing about the sounds – “the sounds disappeared”) At 3.5, he was unable to sit and use his arms.
+By the age of three, Mikhail stopped walking, and lost the ability to talk or make sounds.
+At three and a half, he was unable to sit or use his arms.

 How has MSD affected your entire family?